-The landscape of Southwest Orange County has changed tremendously over the past many decades, from a citrus community led by Dr. Phillip Phillips, his land sale to Minute Maid in the 1950s and on to the diverse industries we have today.
+The landscape of Southwest Orange County has changed tremendously over the past many decades.
+From a citrus community led by Dr. Phillip Phillips, his land sale to Minute Maid in the 1950s and on to the diverse industries we have today.
 The change was initiated by Martin Marietta, a defense contractor that is now Lockheed Martin.
-Yet, the greatest influence in our community is attributed to the arrival of a very famous mouse and magician, Mickey, and his home Walt Disney World in 1971.
-This new industry of entertainment has continued to grow in Southwest Orange County with the addition of SeaWorld, Universal Orlando and the subsequent arrival of another magician, Harry Potter.
+Yet, the greatest influence in our community is attributed to the arrival of a very famous mouse, Mickey, and his home Walt Disney World in 1971.
+This new industry of entertainment has continued to grow in Southwest Orange County with the addition of SeaWorld and Universal Orlando.